|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Frank's Buffalo wings are a favorite finger food for parties, game day, or anytime you want to munch on a few wings.
 This recipe is a simple variation on the classic Buffalo chicken wings and it adds a little brown sugar to the mix.

-Frank's hot sauce is the brand used in Buffalo, New York where these famous wings originated.
-It is not a super-spicy sauce, though you can easily give the recipe more heat with a little cayenne.
-If you are making the sauce with a spicier brand, be sure to taste it and adjust accordingly.
+Frank's Hot Sauce is the brand used in Buffalo, New York, where these famous wings originated.
+It is not a super-spicy sauce, though you can easily heat the recipe up with a little cayenne.
+If you are making the sauce with a spicier brand, be sure to taste and adjust accordingly.

-You'll also enjoy this recipe because the wings are baked and not fried like so many others.
-That makes them a little healthier so you can feel better about indulging in these tasty bites.
+You'll also enjoy this recipe because the wings are baked and not fried, as are so many others, making them a little healthier so you can feel better about indulging in these tasty bites.